jdegoes/jdegoes.github.io/_posts/2019-12-22-fp-glossary.md

 **Domain-Specific Language (DSL)**.
 A _domain-specific language_ (DSL) is a "mini-language" that is designed to solve a certain subproblem in an application.
 In functional programming, DSLs are generally _embedded_, which means users of these DSL use data types and operators, defined in the host language, to construct programs in the DSL.

 **Existential Quantification**. _Existential quantification_ asserts that a statement or type holds for some value of a given variable.
-For example, the value `list: List[_]` is existentially quantified over the type parameter, asserting that there exists some (unknown) type that describes the type of elements in the list.
+For example, the value `list: List[_]` is existentially quantified over the `List` type parameter, asserting that there exists some (unknown) type that describes the type of elements in the list, without specifying what this type is.

 **Existential Type**.
-An _existential type_ is a type that is existentially quantified over.
+An _existential type_ is a specific, definite type, which is unknown to code interacting with the type.
+In Scala, abstract type members are always existential types.

 **Expression**.
 An _expression_ is a value constructed from the application of functions or operators to other values.
 The parameters to the functions or operators are called the _terms_ of the expression.
 For example, `a + b` is an expression, which computes the result of adding the term `a` to the term `b`.